deeplearning4j/deeplearning4j/opendata.md

 * [TIMIT Speech Corpus: phoneme classification](http://www.ldc.upenn.edu/Catalog/CatalogEntry.jsp?catalogId=LDC93S1)
 * [MovieLens](http://www.grouplens.org) The first dataset has 100,000 ratings for 1682 movies by 943 users, subdivided into five disjoint subsets.
 The second dataset has about 1 million ratings for 3900 movies by 6040 users.
-* [Jester](http://www.ieor.berkeley.edu/~goldberg/jester-data/): This dataset contains 4.1 million continuous ratings (-10.00 to +10.00) of 100 jokes from 73,421 users.
+* [Jester](http://www.ieor.berkeley.edu/~goldberg/jester-data/): 4.1 million continuous ratings (-10.00 to +10.00) of 100 jokes from 73,421 users.
-* [Netflix Prize](http://www.netflixprize.com/): Netflix released an anonymised version of their movie rating dataset; it consists of 100 million ratings, done by 480,000 users who have rated between 1 and all of the 17,770 movies.
+* [Netflix Prize](http://www.netflixprize.com/): Netflix released an anonymized version of their movie rating dataset; it consists of 100 million ratings, done by 480,000 users who have rated between 1 and all of the 17,770 movies.
-* [Book-Crossing dataset](http://www.informatik.uni-freiburg.de/~cziegler/BX/): This dataset is from the Book-Crossing community, and contains 278,858 users providing 1,149,780 ratings about 271,379 books.
+* [Book-Crossing dataset](http://www.informatik.uni-freiburg.de/~cziegler/BX/): From the Book-Crossing community.
+Contains 278,858 users providing 1,149,780 ratings about 271,379 books.

 ## Misc